miniwinwm/BlueBridge/README.md

 <p align="center">
 <img width=520 height=600 src="https://static.wixstatic.com/media/850cc4_b6b30b905b334b57aa9830c94b619491~mv2.jpg">
 </p>
 Software development for the ESP32 is done using the Espressif ESP-IDF development environment.
+Currently the following data items are received by the NMEA2000 connection: depth, log, trip, boatspeed, wind direction, wind speed, GPS position, SoG, CoG, water temperature.
+The following data items are recived by the NMEA0183 connection: GPS position, SoG, CoG, AIS data.
+Either interface could be extended to receive further data items.
 <br><br>
 This project has now reached beta.
 Bug fixing and minor changes and feature additions will still occur.
 To see a list of outstanding work and changes to come see todo.txt.
+<br><br>
+Future additions: The latest hardware design has the option of fitting a RF transceiver module.
+This could be used to implement communication with a wireless remote control for an autopilot.